pipelinelabo/datalaiq-wiki/configuration/certificates.md

 ## Using HTTP only

-This is the default configuration for Gravwell, and no changes are needed to use it.
-It is suitable for someone experimenting with Gravwell on a home network, or evaluating it on an experimental network for work.
-It is also an acceptable configuration when the Gravwell webserver will be accessed through a load balancer/reverse proxy such as nginx; this allows the proxy to perform HTTPS encryption/decryption, taking load off the Gravwell system.
+This is the default configuration for DatalaiQ, and no changes are needed to use it.
+It is suitable for someone experimenting with DatalaiQ on a home network, or evaluating it on an experimental network for work.
+It is also an acceptable configuration when the DatalaiQ webserver will be accessed through a load balancer/reverse proxy such as nginx; this allows the proxy to perform HTTPS encryption/decryption, taking load off the DatalaiQ system.

 Please note that without a certificate, ingesters will be unable to encrypt their traffic to the indexer.
 If you wish to encrypt ingester traffic but leave the webserver in HTTP-only mode, you may install a certificate as described in either of the other sections, but only uncomment the `Certificate-File`, `Key-File`, and `TLS-Ingest-Port` options in gravwell.conf.
 This will enable TLS for the indexer but not the webserver.